TYPE DESIGN INFORMATION PAGE last updated on Tue Dec 10 19:47:11 EST 2019

 Luc(as) de Groot 's foundry in Berlin.
 MyFonts link.
 Established in 2000, their most popular typefaces include Thesis (the family that includes TheSans, a long-time bestseller), Sun, Taz and Corpid.
 At MyFonts, one can get Calibri, Consolas, LF Corpid III (contains support for Turkish, Cyrillic and Greek as well), LF Jesus Loves You All, LF Nebulae, LF Punten, LF Spiegel, LF Sun, LF Taz III, LF TheAntiqua, LF TheAntiquaSun, LF TheMix, LF TheSans, LF TheSansMono, LF TheSerif, all by Lucas de Groot.

 Koning (2017), by Luc(as) de Groot, Martina Flor, Jan Fromm, Phillipp Neumeyer and Daria Petrova, won an award at TDC Typeface Design 2018.
+The first retail release of this flared typeface family came in 2019: Koning Display.

 Dedicated commercial site for the Lucida font family developed by Charles Bigelow and Kris Holmes.
 One can also buy the fonts at TUG.
 TeX support for these fonts.
 That family comprises these typefaces: